Addressing common issues, with a focus on LTS-managed Adobe licenses, which you may encounter.

 Why do I see a trial prompt when I sign in to Acrobat DC on my computer?

-This issue appears to only affect users on Windows using the Creative Cloud All Apps Temporary License.
+This issue mostly affected users on Windows, but occasionally on macOS, when using the Creative Cloud All Apps Temporary License.

 Please see https://helpx.adobe.com/enterprise/kb/covid-19-edu-labs-faq.html#known-issues for instructions.